dkratzert/messlog/README.md

 # messlog
-A web application to handle scientific measurement data.
-It will become a mixture of a lab notebook and a measurements archive with some analysis functionality.
-At first, it will handle single-crystal measurements and refinement data.
+A web application to handle single-crystal measurements and refinement data.